 Program: B.A., Public Sector Management

-The B.A. degree program in Public Sector Management (PSM) is designed for students who wish to gain an understanding of the policy and management issues of government and nonprofit organizations and their impact on the communities they serve.
+The B.A. degree program in Public Sector Management (PSM) is designed for students who want to gain an understanding of the policy and management issues of government and nonprofit organizations and their impact on the communities they serve.
 Students, while being exposed to the political context in which public sector decisions are made, will be given the tools to analyze, develop and implement governmental structures and processes, formulate and effectively present policy and administrative decisions, and understand how to work within the boundaries of available human, fiscal and technological resources.
 In addition, students will acquire the communication and management skills necessary for success in any career endeavor.

 The Multidisciplinary Curriculum